How much is a garden room?

 What level of interior finish will you require?

-You can select from plastered walls and ceilings which gives an authentic domestic feel or even wooden cladding for a ‘cabin’ vibe, with skirting and architraves.
-There is an extensive choice of flooring options from simple plywood to laminate, wooden or carpeted finishes.
+You can select from plastered walls and ceilings, which give an authentic domestic feel, or even wooden cladding for a ‘cabin’ vibe, with skirting and architraves.
+There is an extensive range of flooring options, from simple plywood to laminate, wooden, or carpeted finishes.

-Interior electric fittings in terms of plug sockets and light fitments can also be specified in different styles, and plumbing can also be included where you have access to water and drainage and planning permission allows.
+Interior electric fittings in terms of plug sockets and light fittings can also be specified in different styles, and plumbing can also be included where you have access to water and drainage, and planning permission allows.

 Does your garden space mean you will need levelling or landscaping work?

-If so, a cost for this will need to be factored into your calculations and will impact the price of the complete installation.
+If so, the cost will need to be factored into your calculations and will affect the price of the complete installation.

 Delivery and installation

-Where you live and what the access challenges are for the garden room will impact the cost of delivery and installation.
-In saying that Make Room Outside have vast experience in delivering and installing garden rooms throughout the UK, whether that be at the back of a terraced house or on the remote grounds of a stately home.
+Where you live and the access challenges for the garden room will affect the cost of delivery and installation.
+In saying that, Make Room Outside have vast experience in delivering and installing garden rooms throughout the UK, whether that be at the back of a terraced house or on the remote grounds of a stately home.

 Garden room cost per square metre